-Clotilde Dusoulier is the ultimate Parisian insider, one shares her tasty tales of life in Paris on her blog, Chocolate and Zucchini.
-In this very handy guide, a native Parisian happily leads us around Paris, taking us from little-known specialty food shops and classic bistros to authentic Japanese noodle bars and wine tasting venues.
+Clotilde Dusoulier is the ultimate Parisian insider, one who shares her tasty tales of life in Paris on her blog, Chocolate and Zucchini.
+In this very handy guide, a native Parisian happily leads us around Paris, taking us from little-known specialty food shops and classic bistros to authentic Japanese noodle bars and venues for wine tastings.

 One of my favorite parts of Clotilde’s Edible Adventures in Paris are tips on how restaurants and food shops work here.
 For example, knowing that you’re not a “customer” but a “guest” explains a lot of things to foreigners, who are used to the Customer is King attitude.

 Other cultural tips, like keeping your hands on the table while you’re eating and not resting your bread on the edge of your plate, are explained so you can avoid making a faux pas, as I did shortly after I arrived in Paris and was scolded for my bread infraction by the host at a dinner party.
 And I always thought it was rude to scold guests!
 Who knew?

 This is a highly-personalized list of places to eat from someone intensely interested in finding good food, not afraid to explore some of the lesser-known addresses and neighborhoods, including a Togolese wine bar (pg 132), a soup and dumpling restaurant, and an oyster bar (pg 242) up by the Gare de l’Est that I thought no one else ever heard of.
 Good lord—it’s in there!
 There are a few of the standards, and upscale hot spots, but I appreciated most the places that are off-beat, and my book is riddled with post-its, marking off places that I want to follow up on.